ObserveRTC/client-monitor-js/docs/PIPELINE_DISRUPTION_DETECTORS.md

 `frameHeight` for the payload.

-**Algorithm and thresholds with defaults.** The same two-running-totals shape as `SourceCaptureBottleneckDetector`, and deliberately so: accumulate received and decoded frames plus the measured time, and once `durationInMs` (default **15000**) of stats time has accrued, compare.
+**Algorithm and thresholds with defaults.** The same two-running-totals shape as `VideoCaptureBottleneckDetector`, and deliberately so: accumulate received and decoded frames plus the measured time, and once `durationInMs` (default **15000**) of stats time has accrued, compare.
 Decoded below `decodeFpsRatioThreshold` (default **0.9**) of received raises; at or above